Getting Started

 To begin, include the Firstoken Captures SDK JavaScript file inside the body of your web application.

-For reviewing previous versions of Captures SDK JS go to versions section.
+For reviewing previous versions of Captures SDK JS go to section.

 Next, insert the necessary HTML elements within your form application.
 It is crucial to use specific ID tags for proper rendering of the SDK.